There is a definite difference between the piano and harpsichord.

 In comparing the size of the piano and harpsichord, the harpsichord weighs less than the piano because of the lighter inner core and case of a harpsichord.

 The harpsichord is wing-shaped and looks similar to a harp placed on a frame.
 It is also narrower than a piano.

-Pianos can be one of 3 types: grand, digital, or the upright piano.
-The weight of the average upright piano is approximately 527 pounds, and it is between 30″ and 50″ tall.
+Pianos can be one of 3 types: grand, digital, or upright piano.
+The weight of the average upright piano is approximately 520 pounds, and it is between 30″ and 50″ tall.

-In contrast, the harpsichord weighs approximately 274 pounds and is 8 feet long and 3 feet wide.
+In contrast, a typical harpsichord weighs approximately 275 pounds and is 8 feet long and 3 feet wide.

-Controlling sound on the piano and harpsichord is easier on the piano.
+When it comes to controlling sound on the piano and the harpsichord, it’s easier done on the piano.

 The sound on the harpsichord is more rigid and formal, whereas the piano can play a variety of sounds simply by how hard or soft the player strikes the keys.

 Playing crescendo or decrescendo is not possible on a harpsichord.

 A normal harpsichord typically has a range of 4 to 6 octaves, whereas a piano has an octave range of around 7 octaves.